infosecjosh/dfrws2019/Report.md

 ## Acknowledgements

-The authors would like to thank the DFRWS challenge developers for putting this activity together.
-Opportunities like this continue to advance the technolgies and methodoligies used by digital forensics examiners and researchs.
-DFRWS continues to Thank you.
+The authors would like to thank the Digital Forensic Research Workshop and the developers of this years challenge for putting this activity together.
+Opportunities like this are critical to advancing the technolgies and methodoligies used by digital forensics examiners and researchers.
+Thank you.

 ## Appendices